mono/website/docs/advanced/runtime/docs/coop-suspend.md

 The current implementation is a state machine that tells what's the current status of a thread.
 These are the
 states:

-- Starting: Initial state of a thread, nothing interesting should happen while in this state
+- Starting: Initial state of a thread, nothing interesting should happen while in this state.
-- Running: Running managed or runtime code
-- Detached: Thread is shuting down, it won't touch managed memory or do any runtime work
+- Detached: Thread is shuting down, it won't touch managed memory or do any runtime work.
+- Running: The thread is running managed or runtime code.
+There are no pending suspend requests.
+- AsyncSuspendRequested: The thread is running managed or runtime code and another thread requested that the current thread be suspended.
+- SelfSuspended: Thread suspended by itself.
+This happens if a thread tried to switch to blocking, but there was a pending suspend requested and the thread suspended itself instead.
+It will go back to running and the switch to blocking will be retried.
 - AsyncSuspended: Thread was async suspended, so it's on a signal handler or thread_suspend was called on it.
-(This state never happens on coop)
+(This state never happens when running threads are cooperatively suspended)
-- SelfSuspended: Thread suspended by itself
-- AsyncSuspendRequested: Another thread requested that the current thread be suspended
-- SelfSuspendRequested: The current thread requested itself to self suspend (this exists due to race conditions and deadlocks in threads.c)
+- Blocking: The current thread is executing code that won't touch managed memory.
+There are no pending suspend requests.
-- Blocking: The current thread is executing code that won't touch managed memory, so it can be assumed to be suspended
+- BlockingSuspendRequested: The current thread is executing code that won't touch managed memory, and someone requested it to suspend.
+In full cooperative mode, the thread is assumed to still be suspended.
-- Blocking and Suspended: The current thread finished executing blocking code but there was a pending suspend against it, it's waiting to be resumed
+- BlockingSelfSuspended: The current thread finished executing blocking code but there was a pending suspend against it, it's waiting to be resumed.
+- BlockingAsyncSuspended: The current thread was executing in blocking code, but it was preemptively suspended.
+This is done in "hybrid" suspend mode.
+When the thread resumes, it will go back to executing blocking code.

 ![Coop state machine transition diagram](/docs/advanced/runtime/docs/coop-state-machine.png)